IP Addresses, Domains & Links

 In Staff Settings

-If a staff member has been assigned permissions in Aspen, they should see a Staff Settings link in their My Account.
+If a staff member has been assigned permissions in Aspen, OR if the patron category for their account has been marked "Treat as staff," they should see a Staff Settings link in their user account.

 When the staff member clicks on Staff Settings, they will see a Bypass Automatic Logout toggle.
 Toggle that ON to prevent Aspen from automatically logging them out.